int19h/jbomohi/dict/xigzo/comments.md

 of gismu too (and I do opine so)).
 I also do not think that this word in anyway gets in the way of the rest of the nomenclature.

+## 2014-07-06T03:37:40Z — krtisfranks (comment 1264, in reply to 1263)

+Re: ko sisti

+krtisfranks wrote:
+> I have (without editing this definition) been treating the Higgs mechanism
+> as I have been treating gravitation ({grava}) and other fundamental
+> interactions (since the mediator is a elementary boson to the best of our
+> knowledge; not that while its spin is 0*hbar and spin of the other

+*note
+[Typo]

+> discovered bosons that mediate fundamental interactions are 1*hbar, the
+> spin of the graviton is expected to be 2*hbar).
+The Higgs boson is not I was saying that the difference is bosonic nature betwixt the Highs and the photon, the W_(±) and Z_0 bosons, and gluons is not conceptually great enough to justify treating them differently since the graviton is treated as the latter four are and is somewhat similarly different therefrom.

+the
+> only thing that is xigzo.
+Thus, I think that this word is justified and
+> its gismu nature is too (if we consider the other interactions deserving
+> of gismu too (and I do opine so)).
+I also do not think that this word in
+> anyway gets in the way of the rest of the nomenclature.
+[Except for the fact that we can be briefer and more "obvious" with the meaning of lujvo (rather than zi'evla).
+For example, {xigyka'u} would be "Higgs boson" (like {tsabyka'u} would be "gluon").]